nawww83/lfsr/README.md

 Two generators ${\vec g}^{(0)}$ and ${\vec g}^{(1)}$ are packed into one SIMD 128-bit vector in C++ code for better SIMD registers usage.
 Such generator is called as **LFSR pair**.

 We use two LFSR pairs, with $p=251$ and $p=241$.
 Final states of two pairs are XOR-ed as usual.
 So, the total free period of given LFSR hash is about ${251}^{6} \cdot {241}^{6} \approx 95$ bits, i.e. ${2}^{95} \approx {10}^{28}$.

+To improve the crypto resilience, the first LFSR pair is driven by the original input, but the second pair is driven by reversed input vector.
+Also, the salt is added before and after input loop.
+The minimal size of the input vector is 2 elements.